 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

 Silva Fennica is an open access journal, in which the articles are published with the Creative Commons CC BY-SA 4.0 licence.
+You retain the copyright on your work.
+Silva Fennica collects an article processing charge (APC) of 800 € on published articles.
+An APC waiver programme exists for some authors.
+Read more in “Journal policies”.

-Submission of a manuscript to Silva Fennica is taken to imply that the manuscript has neither been published nor is being considered for publication elsewhere.
-Silva Fennica follows the double-blind peer-review practice, i.e. both authors and reviewers are anonymous to each others.
 Silva Fennica is published in English.
-The authors must consistently follow only one English standard (e.g. British or American English).
-The authors must follow a concise scientific writing style.
-The authors are responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
-Manuscripts which are not written in good English will be rejected without peer-review.
+You must consistently follow only one English standard (e.g. British or American English).
+Follow a concise scientific writing style.
+You are also responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
+Manuscripts that are not written in good English will be rejected without peer-review.

 2 Article Categories